Ademolacode/Microsoft-SOC-Analyst-Portfolio/kql/02-email-phishing-investigation.md

 ---

-## Query 2.6 — Cross-Domain: Phishing Click to Authentication Anomaly
+## Query 2.6 - Cross-Domain: Phishing Click to Authentication Anomaly

 This is the query that closes the detection gap.
 The email domain sees the click.
 The identity domain sees the sign-in.
-Neither is individually actionable.
-Together they confirm credential theft.
+Neither is individually actionable, and they confirm credential theft.

 ```kql
 // Step 1: Capture the phishing click event